Moriah and Peter moved to Germany.

 The red marker indicates the location of Köln (or Cologne), Germany.
 Image courtesy of Google Maps.

-Peter and Moriah’s move has impacted our lives in many ways.
+This move has changed our lives in smaller ways, too.
 We now have WhatsApp on our phones.
-We watch world news with fresh eyes.
+We watch the world news with fresh, anxious eyes.
 We are praying a little harder than we did before.
+And as for me?
+I have a lot of homework to do.

 It has been good to travel again.
 Just a couple of weeks ago I was able to meet some dear friends in East Jerusalem that I had not seen since the Covid crisis began.
 I was grateful to find them alive and well!